BoatFazWaz/finote/README.md

-# Finote - Income & Expense Tracker
+# Finote - Income & Expense Tracker By North

 A comprehensive financial management web application built with Next.js, TypeScript, and TailwindCSS.
 Track your income, expenses, and financial trends with beautiful charts and intuitive interface.